header

 Use four clubs only

-2.6 Par Champion (Richard Kuzimski Record Trophy)
+2.6 Par Champion (Richard Kuzimski Par Record Trophy)

-The best-performed player (best averaged three (3) Par rounds) will receive The Richard Kuzimski Memorial Trophy.
+The best-performed player (best averaged three (3) Par rounds), will receive The Richard Kuzimski Memorial Trophy.
 Richard Kuzimski (5 handicap) scored a magnificent plus 11 Par round on the 15th August 2015 with a Gross Stroke Score of 65 a club record.

 2.8 Golden Balls

 Note: Not open to new members joining after April 1st that year, because the initial handicap will require an adjustment after eight (8) games played or because of Golf Link handicap adjustments that require twenty (20) games applied to determine a correct handicap.
+To qualify you must play 30 or more games.

 2.10 Life Member